-When is surgery indicated?
-Which surgical technique is appropriate?
-How to avoid complications regularly encountered in general practice.
-Surgical conditions of the head and neck present a challenge to most veterinarians, vet more and more of our patients need this care.
+When is surgery indicated and which surgical technique is appropriate?
+Surgical conditions of the head and neck present a challenge to most veterinarians yet more and more patients need this care due to the popularity of brachycephalic breeds.

+This workshop will help you improve your surgical techniques and is also a useful adjunct to preparations for membership examinations.

 Develop your skills in an intimate and supportive environment with specialist tutors and feel confident approaching these cases in practice.
-This workshop will help you improve your techniques and may be a useful adjunct to preparations for membership examinations.

-CLICK HERE